Attach Your Camera to a Telescope

 The T-Ring must match the lens mount design of your camera so that it can properly lock on to it.
 Then, a threaded adapter can be fastened to your camera and T-Ring with either a 1.25″ or 2″ barrel (nose-piece).

 A SVBONY T2 T-Ring and 1.25″ Adapter for Canon EOS Standard EF Lens Mounts.

 The adapter must be locked into place inside of the telescope focus drawtube to avoid any camera shake or movement.
 The eyepiece opening of your telescope should have locking screws that were designed to hold your eyepiece or camera in place.

 Make sure that your camera is securely fastened into the focus tube.
 The last thing you would want is for it to fall out when your telescope is pointed upwards.
 The heavier your camera and accessories (imaging payload), the more demand it will put on your focuser draw tube.

 My DSLR camera attached to a William Optics Zenithstar 73 refractor.

 Some telescope designs (especially ones that were designed for astrophotography), will allow you to thread the camera directly to the telescope using your T-Ring.
 This is the optimal configuration for deep sky astrophotography as it offers the highest level of security.

-If your goals are to capture deep sky astrophotography images, you’ll want to use the prime-focus method that does not use an eyepiece or Barlow lens in front of the camera.
-Yes, this means that you will be using the fixed native focal length (magnification) or telescope to photograph all objects.
+If your goals are to capture deep-sky astrophotography images, you’ll want to use the prime-focus method that does not use an eyepiece or Barlow lens in front of the camera.
+Yes, this means that you will be using the fixed native focal length (magnification) of your telescope to photograph all objects.

 For higher magnification photography of smaller targets such as the planets or the Moon, the eyepiece projection method is best.
 This method involves placing an eyepiece between the camera body and the telescope using an adapter tube (eyepiece projection adapter).